shachafl/starfish/README.rst

 Installation
 ------------

-starfish supports python 3.7 and above and can easily be installed from PyPI:
+starfish supports python 3.8 and above and should be installed from this github repo as the PyPI package and original repo are not updated:

 .. code-block:: bash

+    $ git clone -b python3.8 git@github.com:shachafl/starfish.git
+    $ cd starfish
+    $ python3 -m venv venv
+    $ source venv/bin/activate
+    $ python3 -m pip install --upgrade pip setuptools wheel
-    $ pip install starfish[napari]
+    $ python3 -m pip install . # add -e flag for development mode

-`For more detailed installation instructions, see here <https://spacetx-starfish.readthedocs.io/en/latest/installation/>`_.
+`For more detailed installation instructions (from the original repo), see here <https://spacetx-starfish.readthedocs.io/en/latest/installation/>`_.

 Python Version Notice
 ---------------------

-starfish will be dropping support for python 3.6 in the next release due to minimum python=3.7 version requirements in upstream dependencies.
+The python scientific community recommends maintaining support for three years for python interpreters (`<https://scientific-python.org/specs/spec-0000/>`). starfish will be dropping support for python 3.8 in the future release due to minimum python=3.9 version requirements in upstream dependencies.

 Contributing
 ------------